Query-Specific Pruning of RML Mappings (Extended Version): Evaluation

-To establish the baseline for our evaluation, we measured the time taken with the original RML mapping to \begin{enumerate*}[label=\roman*)] \item translate it into mapping algebra without pruning, \item execute it to generate the full RDF graph (materialization) without pruning, and \item query the full RDF graph with each of the 15 SPARQL queries (querying), and finally, \item we measured the number of TrMap-expressions before pruning. \end{enumerate*} For the baseline measurement of execution time on materialization and querying, the execution follows the dashed path in Figure~\ref{fig:evaluation_pipeline}.
-The evaluation is conducted on a machine with an Intel i7 CPU (4.80 GHz) and 16 GiB of RAM, running Ubuntu 24.04.3.
-The whole pipeline is executed 5 times for each of the 15 SPARQL queries, with the individual steps executed sequentially as shown in Figure~\ref{fig:evaluation_pipeline}.
-The first run is used to warm up the pipeline and the measurement is discarded; the measurements from the remaining 4 runs are averaged per step per query.
+The evaluation is conducted on a machine with an Intel i7 CPU~(4.80 GHz) and 16~GB of RAM, running Ubuntu 24.04.3.
+The whole pipeline is executed five times for each of the 18 SPARQL queries, with the individual steps executed sequentially as shown in Figure~\ref{fig:evaluation_pipeline}.
+The first run is used to warm up the pipeline and its measurements are discarded; the measurements of the remaining four runs are averaged per step per query.
+Table~\ref{tab:result} presents these measurements.